ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

 ## I don't want to break backwards-compatibility.

 In particular, suppose I have a C#6 app that references a NuGet library in which `ValueTask` is already tasklike.
-When I upgrade my to C#7, I don't want the behavior of my code to change.
+When I upgrade my project to C#7, I don't want the behavior of my code to change.

 __TEST c1:__ don't now prefer a previously-inapplicable `ValueTask` due to exact match